TianTian-Fan/Capstone-InteractableVoiceChatBot/README.md

 [Project Download](https://drive.google.com/file/d/1uYsbyf87-v0hFqGun_58hJD2LB9w36VB/view?usp=drive_link)

+**Important: Put your own AWS keys(accessKey and secretKey) in line 99 of the script named WebRequest**

-**Unfortunately, I cannot provide the executable of Python file and Unity project because the packaged executable do not contain the API key**
+**Can't provide the executable of Python file and Unity project because the packaged executable do not contain the API key**